CanadianVice/Starbound__FU_Protogen-Race-Patch_UNOFFICIAL/README.md

 This mod is **not officially** sanctioned by either mentioned project.
 Do not contact them for support or comments/concerns.

 ## Installation Instructions
-⚠ You must have *Frackin Universe* by Sayter, and *Protogen Race Mod* by Bun/Shotshell156; this mod does nothing without them.
+⚠ You must have *Frackin Universe* by Sayter, and *Protogen Race Mod* by Bun/Shotshell156; see the 'Required Mods' section below.
-⚠ The files here are for non-steam ONLY.
+⚠ The compiled PAK here is not for Steam.
 See the [*Steam Workshop*](https://steamcommunity.com/sharedfiles/filedetails/?id=2808096136) to install for Steam.
 1. Download the [.PAK](https://github.com/CanadianVice/FU_Protogen-Race-Patch_UNOFFICIAL/blob/main/fu_protogen1_racepatch.pak) file in this repository.
 2. Go into the game files directory where starbound.exe (a level deeper) is on your system.
 [ \Starbound\mods ]